 Whether we’re reviewing a Jean Paul USA trumpet like the TR-330 or any other student trumpet, most or all of the following criteria will likely be relevant.
 Let’s discuss these as they relate to the TR-330.

 - Decent resale value

 - Sticky valves

 I’ve seen new student trumpets ranging in price from as little as $80 to as much as $1,400 or more.
-Jean Paul USA’s TR-330 standard student trumpet sits in the low-mid range, typically at around $200.
+Jean Paul USA’s TR-330 standard student trumpet sits in the low-mid range, typically at around $250 from retailers like Amazon.